iPad For Dummies

 Restart your iPad.

-Press and hold down the sleep/wake button, and then slide the red slider to turn it off.
+Press and hold down the sleep/wake button, and then slide the red slider button to the right to turn it off.
 Wait a few seconds.
 Press the sleep/wake button to turn on the iPad again.

 Reset your iPad.

 Press and hold down the sleep/wake button while you press and hold down the Home button at the same time.
-This forces your iPad to restart.
-Ignore the Slide to Power Off slider when it appears; continue to hold down both buttons until you see the Apple logo in the middle of the screen.
+Ignore the Slide to Power Off slider when it appears; continue to hold down both buttons until your iPad restarts and you see the Apple logo in the middle of the screen.

 Reset iPad settings.

 Tap the Settings icon on your Home screen, and then tap General→Reset→Reset All Settings.
-Resetting iPad settings won't erase your data, but you'll probably have to redo some settings afterwards.
+Resetting iPad settings won't erase your data, but you'll have to redo some settings afterwards.

 Restore your iPad.